Georgia eviction laws

 • Eviction charges were falsified by the landlord.

-• The eviction was retaliatory after the tenant exercised any of their rights, such as joining a tenants’ union.
+• The eviction was retaliatory after the tenant exercised any of their legal rights, such as joining a tenants’ union.

-• The eviction process had errors.
+• The formal eviction process had errors.

 eviction notice tenant